🛣️ How-to guide

 How long you've got

-Dispute within 28 days of the toll payment notice.
-A liability transfer (someone else was driving, or the vehicle was sold or stolen) must be made by statutory declaration within that 28-day window.
+Dispute within 28 days of the issue date on the toll payment notice.
+A liability transfer (someone else was in charge of the vehicle, or it was stolen) must be made by statutory declaration that NZTA RECEIVES within that 28-day window — the deadline is receipt, not posting.

-It's lodged through a written dispute (and, for a liability transfer, a statutory declaration) to NZTA Waka Kotahi's tolling team.
+It's lodged through a written dispute to NZTA Waka Kotahi's Toll Road Operations team (and, for a liability transfer, a witnessed statutory declaration returned by email or post).

 What to pull together